Kristian Andersen: HB Køge

 On 30 June 2016 HB Køge confirmed, that they had signed Andersen on a permanently deal.
 His contract was extended in October 2016 until 2018.
 He left the club upon the expiration of his contract, playing 92 league games for Køge, scoring 7 goals.

 IK Brage

 On 23 July 2018, Andersen moved abroad for the first time in his career, signing with IK Brage in Superettan, Sweden's second tier.
 He left the club by mutual agreement on 28 January 2021.

 Kolding IF

 After leaving Brage, Andersen returned to Denmark and joined Danish 1st Division club Kolding IF on a deal for the rest of the season.
 The season ended with relegation to the 2nd Division for Kolding and Andersen left the club at the end of his contract.

 NSÍ Runavík

 In March 2022, Andersen moved to Faroese club NSÍ Runavík.

 Hillerød

 On 8 June 2022 it was confirmed, that Andersen had signed with newly promoted Danish 1st Division club, Hillerød Fodbold.
+He left the club again at the end of the year.